 The Story Of The Kissing Hand

 "I'll miss you," Chester whispered, the words barely audible.
-Mrs. Raccoon gently stroked his head.
+Because of that, mrs. Raccoon gently stroked his head.
 "I know you will, my sweet," she said softly.
 "But I have something special to share with you.
-It's called The Kissing Hand."
-And so began the story of a mother's love, a child's courage, and a simple, yet profound act that has comforted countless children facing moments of separation and uncertainty.
+And it's called The Kissing Hand.
+In practice, " And so began the story of a mother's love, a child's courage, and a simple, yet profound act that has comforted countless children facing moments of separation and uncertainty.
 This is the story of The Kissing Hand, a tale that transcends the pages of a book and becomes a timeless lesson in love, connection, and the enduring power of a mother's embrace.

 The Enduring Appeal of The Kissing Hand